DIAGNijmegen/rse-gcapi/docs/archive/download_archive_items.md

 archive = client.archives.detail(slug=slug)
 ```

-Then download the content, which depends on the kinds of content.
-In the simplest case, an archive item consists of just one medical image.

-Archive items, however, also allow you to store metadata or additional images, like an overlay, along with each image.
-An archive item could, for example, consist of a medical image and a segmentation map for the image, or a specific disease likelihood score as metadata or a combination of all of these.
+Then continue below to download the archive's content.

+Archive items allow you to store multiple related files together.
+For example, you can store:
+- A medical image with its segmentation mask
+- An image with associated metadata (e.g., disease likelihood scores)
+- Multiple images with their annotations
+- Any combination of images, files, and metadata

+This makes archives ideal for storing complex datasets where multiple files are logically grouped together.
+However, it makes downloading a bit more complex.

 ## Download **image-only** Archive Items